 Winner by 12%

-At Home Stores rates % higher than Home Goods on Sentiment Culture Ratings vs Home Goods Ratings based on looking at 936 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How do your customers perceive your company?" and "Are you typically excited about going to work each day?".
+At Home Stores rates % higher than Home Goods on Sentiment Culture Ratings vs Home Goods Ratings based on looking at 948 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What do you like best about your company?" and "Are you typically excited about going to work each day?".